 This module is designed to facilitate the transition of nursing student to Registered Nurse.

-Your programme is delivered using a modular approach and divides the content of the programme into manageable elements of study and practice learning opportunities.
+The course is delivered using a modular approach and divides the course into manageable elements of study and practice learning opportunities.

-In year two there is an increasing field specific focus and comprises Core and Field Specific modules.
+In year two there is an increasing field-specific focus.
 Core modules help to contextualise nursing whilst Field Specific modules prepare you for the two placement experiences which follow each period of study.

 In year three all the modules are Field Specific but there are opportunities for shared learning with the other fields of nursing and you will again complete two placement experiences.